Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Borders grew from an Ann Arbor bookstore into a national chain known for deep inventories and in-store cafes.
+Founded in 1971 by Tom and Louis Borders, Borders grew from an Ann Arbor, Michigan bookstore into the second-largest U.S. bookstore chain, known for deep inventories and in-store cafes.
 It made two fatal misjudgments: from 2001 to 2008 it outsourced its online sales to Amazon, surrendering e-commerce to a competitor, and it expanded floor space for CDs and DVDs just as those formats collapsed into downloads and streaming.
 Late to e-readers and burdened with debt and unprofitable stores, Borders filed for bankruptcy in February 2011.
 Unable to find a buyer, it liquidated its remaining roughly 400 stores by September 2011, ending about 10,700 jobs.

 Worth remembering